Scraping stands for automatically collecting data from publicly available social profiles

 Here´s the background:

-When users choose the last option, their profiles are viewable by anyone online regardless of whether that person is a LinkedIn member.
+When users choose the last option, their profiles are viewable by anyone online regardless of whether that person is a member.
 LinkedIn also allows public profiles to be accessed via search engines such as Google.
+This comes with consequences.

 HiQ could also make data from users available even after those users have removed it from their profiles or deleted their profiles altogether.
 LinkedIn argues that both it and its users, therefore, face substantial harm absent an injunction; if hiQ is able to continue its data collection unabated, LinkedIn members‟ privacy may be compromised, and the company will suffer a corresponding loss of consumer trust and confidence.